piglovesyou/flickGal/README.md

 ## Features
 Main features of this plugin are:
 - Light weight.
 (3.4k)
-- Designer friendry.
+- Designer friendly.
 (HTML based)

 This plugin __cannot__ do:
 - Vertical flick scroll (who ever wants?)
-- Auto scroll with timer.
+- Auto scrolling with timer.
 This will need a lot of options that I don't like.

 ## Demo